Court-martial of Howard Levy: Court-martial, Nuremberg Defense and appeals

 Levy's defense became national news and a cause célèbre among opponents of the Vietnam War because it was based on "both the illegality of the Vietnam War and the Nuremberg principle requiring non-participation in war crimes."
 The military court disagreed, sentencing Levy to three years at Fort Leavenworth for "conduct unbecoming an officer and a gentleman" and disloyal statements prejudicial to "good order and discipline."
 The court did, however, admit evidence of war crimes into testimony.
 The presiding law officer, Colonel Earl V Brown, surprisingly, allowed both the Nuremberg Defense and testimony in private session that Green Berets were engaged in war crimes in Vietnam.
 Despite this, because there was no testimony that Green Beret medics were involved in criminal activity or that their medical training was being used for such activity, the evidence was ruled irrelevant and, therefore, inadmissible in open court.
 Levy described this experience years later: "We tried to put the war on trial, but the military court said the truth is no defense."

 Levy was released after serving more than two years in prison, but his case continued on through the courts.
 The first review by a Federal District Court affirmed his conviction.
 Then, in April 1973, The United States Court of Appeals for the Third Circuit reversed the decision on the grounds that the two key provisions of the Uniform Code of Military Justice that led to the conviction "were so vague as to be unconstitutional."
 The very next year, on June 19, 1974, in Parker v.
 Levy the Supreme Court reinstated Levy’s conviction with a controversial 5-3 decision.
 Parker v.
 Levy remains the legal foundation for recognition of "military necessity" as "a weightier interest than First Amendment rights of individuals in the military."
 Justice William O. Douglas dissented, arguing that “Uttering one’s belief is sacrosanct under the First Amendment.”
 After hearing about the verdict, Levy was quoted as saying: "I was unjustly court‐martialed, unjustly sentenced, ...unjustly spent two and a half years in prison, and I believe the Supreme Court ruling was unjust.”

+Book About Prison Life

+In 1970, Levy published Going to Jail: The Political Prisoner, with fellow prisoner David Miller, about their experiences in prison.
+Miller had been imprisoned for 22 months for burning his draft card in protest to the draft and the war in Vietnam.
+According to Levy, prison taught him "that individuals acting alone cannot hope to transform a society."
+He emerged from his cell determined "to radically alter American society."